-Professor Simpson is Deputy Director of UON's Priority research focuses on the inflammatory biomarkers of airway disease and she has a particular interest in innate immune pathways and their role in airways diseases.
-Simpson has developed several important assays for the assessment of to work on assessment of novel markers of airway
+Professor Simpson is Deputy Director of UON's Priority Research Centre for Asthma and Respiratory Disease.
+Her research focuses on the inflammatory biomarkers of airway disease and she has a particular interest in innate immune pathways and their role in airways diseases.
+Simpson has developed several important assays for the assessment of inflammatory mediators in airway secretion and continues to work on assessment of novel markers of airway inflammation.